 How is Import/Export different from Redis persistence?

-Azure Redis Cache persistence allows you to persist data stored in Redis to Azure Storage.
-When persistence is configured, Azure Redis Cache persists a snapshot of the Redis cache in a Redis binary format to disk based on a configurable backup frequency.
+Azure Cache for Redis persistence allows you to persist data stored in Redis to Azure Storage.
+When persistence is configured, Azure Cache for Redis persists a snapshot of the Azure Cache for Redis in a Redis binary format to disk based on a configurable backup frequency.
 If a catastrophic event occurs that disables both the primary and replica cache, the cache data is restored automatically using the most recent snapshot.
-For more information, see How to configure data persistence for a Premium Azure Redis Cache.
+For more information, see How to configure data persistence for a Premium Azure Cache for Redis.

-Import/ Export allows you to bring data into or export from Azure Redis Cache.
+Import/ Export allows you to bring data into or export from Azure Cache for Redis.
 It does not configure backup and restore using Redis persistence.

 Can I automate Import/Export using PowerShell, CLI, or other management clients?